 Age of Child

-A child will be enrolled if the child will be age five before December 1 of the school year for which the student seeks to enroll, and will be enrolled through the school year in which the child either completes high school graduation requirements or reaches age 21.
+A child will be enrolled if the child will be age 5 before Dec.
+1 of the school year for which the student seeks to enroll, and will be enrolled through the school year in which the child either completes high school graduation requirements or reaches age 21.

 If there is available a certified transcript of a birth certificate or record of baptism, including a certified transcript of a foreign birth certificate or certificate of baptism, no other form of evidence will be accepted to establish the child’s age.